CommBank-PowerBoard/powerboard-e-commerce-commercetools-payment-connector/merchant-center-custom-application/README.md

-# Powerboard Commercetools Custom Application
+# Paydock Commercetools Custom Application

-This guide provides instructions on how to install and set up the "Powerboard" custom application for Commercetools.
+This guide provides instructions on how to install and set up the "Paydock" custom application for Commercetools.